-Danger Looms as Some Residents of Bole consumes expired Energy drinks improperly disposed
+Danger looms as some residents of Bole consumes expired energy drinks improperly disposed

 He said on Wednesday 5th May, 2021, he and his team would go round Bole town with the Bole District BNI officer to check all stores to make sure all the expired drinks are disposed of in the right way.

-Mr Baba said the Food and Drugs Authority department is not in Bole and so the Department of Environmental Health can represent them and can work on their behalf.
+Mr Baba said the Food and Drugs Authority department is not in Bole and so the Department of Environmental Health will work on their behalf.

 Mr Baba said they will also do their investigations to identify where the expired energy drinks come from.